-For large and/or very busy restaurants that do well on opentable.com we've seen invoices as high $10,000+ per year.
+For large and/or very busy restaurants that do well on opentable.com, we've seen invoices as high as $10,000+ per year.

-- Release of new ad focused opentable.com website will see costs rise even more.
+- The release of the new ad-focused opentable.com website will see costs rise even more.

 - Competitors restaurants have an easy way of advertising against your restaurant.

-- Potential issue with OpenTable using Google Adwords to take organic clicks away from restaurants.
+- The potential issue with OpenTable using Google Adwords to take organic clicks away from restaurants.

-- High competition on their consumer facing app due to the sheer volume of restaurants listed.
+- There's high competition on their consumer-facing app due to the sheer volume of restaurants listed.

-Like OpenTable, Resy is a table management and restaurant reservation system with a consumer facing reservation platform.
-Resy much smaller is however most popular in New York and in other cities on the East Coast.
+Like OpenTable, Resy is a table management and restaurant reservation system with a consumer-facing reservation platform.
+Resy - even though they're smaller - is more popular in New York and in other cities on the East Coast.

 Some think of resy.com as the 'new OpenTable' but they approach reservation fees in a different way.
-Unlike OpenTable, Resy pitches itself as having no per cover fees for access to their booking platform.
-However Resy does offer features that restaurants can pay for that can boost conversion rates within their platform.
+Unlike OpenTable, Resy pitches itself as having no per-cover fees for access to its booking platform.
+However, Resy does offer features that restaurants can pay for that can boost conversion rates within their platform.